bharbron/tiertime_material_profile_maker/README.md

 The current Mac OS X version of UP Studio allows you to _import_ new material profiles, but it does not allow you to _create_ new profiles.
 This script is an attempt at a workaround for that and allow OS X users to create custom materials as well.

+### Disclaimer

+I make no claim or guarantee that any of this will work at all.
+I've included very little input validation, I can't guarantee that any of the parameter mappings are correct.
+You can probably screw up UP Studio or your printer with some bad values.
+(It does seem that UP Studio does some input validation on material profile import.)
+Proceed at your own risk.

 ## Usage

 ```